 Meat and poultry are great sources of protein, but if your family is vegetarian or vegan, or your toddler simply doesn’t like meat, here are a few of our favorite non-meat sources of protein.

 - Crispy Baked Fish Sticks

-- Milk (cow’s, plant milk, or soy milk)
+- Milk (cow’s, plant milk with pea protein, or soy milk)